trenskow/ResumeForMacOS/README.md

 # How it works

-You basically just donwload the sources, run them in Xcode and then you see the CV.
+You basically just download the sources, run them in Xcode and then you see the CV.

 > The resume can be exported to PDF from the app.

 # Why?

 Just why did I do it.
-It seems like a pretty wierd idea.
+It seems like a pretty weird idea.

 Well, it came down to a practical problem I had with Figma.
 Figma's PDF exporter is fundamentally broken.
 Figma doesn't export text when exporting to PDF – instead it converts the texts to vector outlines and then it exports it.
-That means the file size becomes enourmous, which is not ideal when most places that accept your resume only accepts a couple of megabytes.
+That means the file size becomes enormous, which is not ideal when most places that accept your resume only accepts a couple of megabytes.

 So I was wondering how to fix it.
 I had spend the time creating it all in Figma.
 I though about redoing it in Sketch because I know from experience that it generates proper PDFs.
 But I also didn't want to pay a subscription just to export a PDF.